janfuhrer/it-security-docs/docs/themes/Key Management.md

 ---

+## PSE

-The Personal Security Environment (PSU) is used in information security to describe the part of a storage medium in which the secret keys are stored.
+The Personal Security Environment (PSE) is used in information security to describe the part of a storage medium in which the secret keys are stored.

-There are 2 different types of PSU, "software based" or "hardware based".
+There are 2 different types of PSE: "software based" or "hardware based".

 ## Software Based